 3D posts ask the user to be an active part of what is happening.

-- Right now, videos are what is working on Facebook.
+Right now, videos are what is working on Facebook.
 But that could change at any moment.
-Keep up with the latest trends and make sure your pages look modern to the week.
+Keep up with the latest trends and make sure your pages always look current.

 6: Make posts that cannot “succeed” without engagement:

 Create a reason why a post must be seen by millions and a reason why your audience must share it.